All the way back in Chapter 8, when we introduced collections, we saw our first generic type: List<String>

 class can hold an object of any type, but it should only hold aBeverage

-.
-(Listing 18.19)Thankfully, the solution to both of these problems is the same - Eric needs to constrain the type parameter, so that only
+Thankfully, the solution to both of these problems is the same - Eric needs to constrain the type parameter, so that only Beverage

-types can go inside it.To do this, he can add a type parameter constraint, which will ensure that the type argument is of a particular type.
+To do this, he can add a type parameter constraint, which will ensure that the type argument is of a particular type.
 To do this, after the name of the type parameter, add a colon and the name of the type that will serve as the upper bound for that parameter.
-For example, to add an upper bound constraint of
+For example, to add an upper bound constraint of Beverage

-, we can write this.With this change, T can only ever be
+With this change, T can only ever be Beverage

-or one of its subtypes -Tea
+or one of its subtypes - Tea

-.Using any other type as a type argument will cause a compiler error.
+Using any other type as a type argument will cause a compiler error.

-ErrorAlso, now that Kotlin knows that
+Also, now that Kotlin knows that beverage

-will be some kind ofBeverage
+will be some kind of Beverage

-, it’s possible to access any properties or functions that theBeverage
+, it’s possible to access any properties or functions that the Beverage

 type includes!
-Because theBeverage
+Because the Beverage

-type includes theidealTemperature
+type includes the idealTemperature

-If we don’t specify the upper bound, Kotlin will assume a default of
+If we don’t specify the upper bound, Kotlin will assume a default of Any?

 , which means it’ll accept any type, as we saw in Listing 18.19.
-If we know for sure that only certain types should be used for a type argument, it’s usually a good idea to give it a type parameter constraint so that the compiler will enforce those rules.Well, we’ve learned a lot about generics from Jennifer’s bakery café.
-There are more things we can do with generics, though!
-Let’s take a look at more ways they can be used.
+If we know for sure that only certain types should be used for a type argument, it’s usually a good idea to give it a type parameter constraint so that the compiler will enforce those rules.

 Generics in Practice